NC22/imagehash/README.md

-Solve problem of original ImageHash, that output wrong hash summ under 32bit Operating System (too short hash example 3c3e0e1a instead of 3c3e0e1a3a1e1e1e)
+Solved problem of original ImageHash, that output wrong hash summ under 32bit Operating System (too short hash example 3c3e0e1a instead of 3c3e0e1a3a1e1e1e)

 Used addition libreries :